Implement Versions and plans in Pigment

 3. Add Switchover Logic

-Include a Switchover Month property in your Version Dimension to define the last month of actual data that will apply to each Version separately.
+Include a Switchover Month Property in your Version Dimension to define the last month of actual data that is to apply to each Version separately.
 This switchover logic ensures your forecast picks up where your actuals end, maintaining continuity for rolling forecasts.

 Examples: